Square Register Troubleshooting

-If you have an Ethernet connection available, switch to Ethernet by plugging in a cable to the port on the hardware hub.
+If you have an Ethernet connection available, switch to Ethernet by plugging in a cable to the port on the Hub.

 Confirm Square Register is connected to Ethernet

 Confirm that you can see the Ethernet network status indicator in the top right corner of the status bar.
-If you don’t see the Ethernet network status indicator, try unplugging and plugging in the cable from the Ethernet port on the hardware hub and from the router or modem.
+If you don’t see the Ethernet network status indicator, try unplugging and plugging in the cable from the Ethernet port on the Hub and from the router or modem.

 Confirm modem/router connectivity

 Test your modem and/or router by plugging in other devices (such as a laptop) and seeing if they connect to the internet.

 If you have a Wi-Fi network available, unplug the Ethernet cable and switch to Wi-Fi in Settings.
 Make sure to unplug the Ethernet cable since the device will default to using Ethernet connection over Wi-Fi if both are available.

 If Offline Mode is enabled in your settings, Square Register will automatically activate Offline Mode if your internet connection is disrupted or lost.
 If your device goes into Offline Mode without losing a network connection, try the following troubleshooting steps:

 Forget the network you are connected to on your device.